 To begin our quest we traveled to the Havana Christmas Tree Farm, in Havana, Florida, to search for just the right REAL tree.
-This Christmas tree farm is exactly the perfect place to visit.
+This Christmas tree farm is precisely the perfect place to visit.
 They were so helpful and friendly!
 They even let us use their gator to ride around the property searching for the right tree.
 After about 30 minutes we finally found just the perfect Christmas tree, and you will never believe where it was.
 Yes, it was right behind the main building.

 I want to encourage when styling your outdoor tree to look for some ornaments that have a little white in them.
-Click HERE to see an example.
-Otherwise, your whole tree will be very dark in nature.
-I also suggest some plaid ribbon like this one HERE.
+Otherwise, your whole tree will be very dark.
+I also suggest some plaid ribbon.
 Hannah did most the decorating this year and decided against the plaid ribbon, but I think it will look nice either way.

 Now you have your tree trimmed and dressed so focus on some outdoor Christmas decor around the room.
 Like this rustic looking Santa.
 He fits that all natural design.

-Last, use some of the cuttings from the tree to decorate around the porch.
+Last, use some of the cuttings from the tree to decorate the porch.
 We used some under an old fashion lantern that lives on our porch year around and some more on top of the shutter.

+Where is the first place you take Christmas outdoors?
 What is your favorite outdoor Christmas decor?

 If you enjoyed these ideas, please sign up for emails, so you don’t miss out on more fun decorating tips and ideas HERE.